Transition. It’s exciting. It’s scary. It’s a challenge.

 - 1 tsp fresh minced ginger (optional)

-Heat a small saucepan over medium heat.
+- Heat a small saucepan over medium heat.
 Add sesame oil and rinsed quinoa.
 Toast quinoa, stirring frequently, for 2-3 minutes, then add water.
 Bring to a boil over medium-high heat.
 Then reduce heat to low, cover and cook for 18-20 minutes (or until liquid is absorbed).
-Once cooked, fluff with a fork and set off of the heat.
-Crack the lid partway open to let steam escape.
+Once cooked, turn off the heat and leave the lid on until serving (this helps make the quinoa fluffier).

-Next prepare dressing by adding all ingredients to a small mixing bowl and whisking to combine.
+- Next, prepare dressing.
+To a small mixing bowl add nut butter, chili garlic sauce, maple syrup, tamari (or coconut aminos), lime juice, sesame oil, minced ginger (optional), crushed peanuts (optional) and whisk to combine.
 Taste and adjust seasonings as needed, adding more maple syrup for sweetness, chili garlic sauce for heat, tamari for saltiness, or lime juice for acidity.
 Set aside.

-Add quinoa, sliced red pepper, and cabbage to the steamed broccoli and edamame and top with dressing.
+- Add quinoa, sliced red pepper, and cabbage to the steamed broccoli and edamame and top with dressing and additional crushed peanuts (optional).
 Toss to combine.
 Serve immediately.